Improve Readability

 Optimize Website Usability For Distracted People

-So optimize the design of your site and page, so that people can find what they are looking for quickly and easily in a world that is full of distractions.
+A Caltech study found that when people are rushed or distracted they make rapid decisions based on visual influences more than personal preferences.
+This bias tends to get stronger the more distracted a person is and when they don’t have a strong preference among options.
+(Image source) So optimize the design of your site and page, so that people can find what they are looking for quickly and easily in a world that is full of distractions.
 For e-commerce sites this can play an especially crucial roles given the time-sensitive and distracting environments of online shopping.

 Strategically Use Headings to Help Readers Who Scan Your Webpages

 A usability study by Gerry McGovern a web content management expert revealed that people read web pages in blocks or sections.
 People tend to read content on the web in blocks looking for items that closely match what the person is looking for.
 He termed such activity as “block reading”.
+Usability expert Jakob Nielsen’s eye tracking study supported this in that people tend to swivel their reading in a left right manner down in the page in what resembles a F shaped pattern.

 - Organize your thoughts and content with an outline